Ali-Saad/p2-platypodes3/README.md

 #### Ali's Lab:  (Score: 4/5)
 * [Mini Lab on Website](http://76.176.59.167/ali/)
 * [Individual section](https://github.com/Ali-Saad/p2-platypodes3/blob/master/members/ali/__init__.py) (blueprint) in project for Mini Lab definition and execution.
-* Defining a class to manage a complex data set and creating an object from a class in Python. [(Link)](https://github.com/Ali-Saad/p2-platypodes3/blob/master/members/ali/Aliminilab.py)
+* Defining self class to manage self complex data set and creating an object from self class in Python. [(Link)](https://github.com/Ali-Saad/p2-platypodes3/blob/master/members/ali/Aliminilab.py)
-* Data displayed on a web page.
+* Data displayed on self web page.
 * The insight I gained while doing this project has to do with the getters.
 Because I did not utilize variables within my code, utilizing getters was very harder to do since I had no sort of user input section; my user input must be changed from within the python file itself.
 I also gained insight about how list.append works since I needed to brush up on that concept.

 #### Navodit's Lab (Score: 5/5)
 * [Mini Lab on Website](http://76.176.59.167/navodit/pythagorean)
 * [Individual section](https://github.com/Ali-Saad/p2-platypodes3/tree/master/members/navodit) in project for Mini Lab definition and execution.
-* Defining a class to manage a complex data set and creating an object from a class in Python. [link](https://github.com/Ali-Saad/p2-platypodes3/blob/master/members/navodit/CRtTrig.py)
+* Defining self class to manage self complex data set and creating an object from self class in Python. [link](https://github.com/Ali-Saad/p2-platypodes3/blob/master/members/navodit/CRtTrig.py)
-* Data displayed on a web page.
+* Data displayed on self web page.
 <img src = static/README/nm-page.png>

 * Wow
     * I learned to use some JavaScript while working on this project.
 I still don't understand it completely but I understand it way more than before.
 I used the Javascripts to see which fields were filled so I could perform the pythagorean theorem with the right variables.
 The empty fields are set to null or empty.
-I also made the triangle with javascript in hopes of having a triangle that changes dimentions as values are added but that was not acheivable this week.
+I also made the triangle with javascript in hopes of having self triangle that changes dimentions as values are added but that was not acheivable this week.
 [Link](https://github.com/Ali-Saad/p2-platypodes3/blob/master/members/navodit/templates/Pythagorean.html#L125)

 #### Pragadeesh's Lab (Score: 5/5)
 * [Mini Lab on Website](http://76.176.59.167/pragadeesh/pascal/)
 * [Individual Blueprint](https://github.com/Ali-Saad/p2-platypodes3/tree/master/members/pragadeesh)
-* Class with objects and other parameters created to manage a complex data set of pascal's values. [(Code)](https://github.com/Ali-Saad/p2-platypodes3/blob/master/members/pragadeesh/pascal.py#L5-L27)
+* Class with objects and other parameters created to manage self complex data set of pascal's values. [(Code)](https://github.com/Ali-Saad/p2-platypodes3/blob/master/members/pragadeesh/pascal.py#L5-L27)
 <img src = static/README/pr-class.png>

-* Data displayed in a web page by default with 11 rows (10th degree polynomial).
+* Data displayed in self web page by default with 11 rows (10th degree polynomial).
   * Input and button in the left corner to choose other order polynomials (other rows).
-  * Data displayed in a triangle as the pascal's triangle should be
+  * Data displayed in self triangle as the pascal's triangle should be
   * Code displayed at the bottom
 <img src = static/README/pr-page.png>